kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 The study link has the format `https://my.jatos.server/publix/run?code=study-code`, e.g. `https://cortex.jatos.org/publix/run?code=GwtCkuCY4bM`.
 As you can see it uses the URL query parameter 'code' to pass on the study code.

-The advantage of using the Study Entry page is, that participants accidentally clicking on a study link (e.g. in in an email or on Twitter) without the intention of actually running the study (just out of curiousity) will now **not** automatically start the study run but be shown the Study Entry page where they have to press the '<span class="glyphicon glyphicon-play"></span>' button for confirmation.
+The advantage of using the Study Entry page is, that participants accidentally clicking on a study link (e.g. in in an email or on Twitter) without the intention of actually running the study (just out of curiousity) will now **not** automatically start the study run but be shown the Study Entry page where they have to press the '<span className="glyphicon glyphicon-play"></span>' button for confirmation.
 At least single-use links (Personal Single or General Single) can be used only once.
 Here the study entry page acts as a kind of barrier preventing the invalidation of the link.

 ####  Customization of the message

-By default the message on the Study Entry page is something like 'Press <span class="glyphicon glyphicon-play"></span> to start the experiment'.
+By default the message on the Study Entry page is something like 'Press <span className="glyphicon glyphicon-play"></span> to start the experiment'.
 You might want to change the language or add some more introductory text.
 You can do this in the study's Study Properties

 ### Study code + Study Entry page

 You can also just hand out the Study Code and let your participants enter it themselves in the Study Entry page.
 The URL to the Study Run page is `https://my.jatos.server/publix/run`.

 It will show a field where the study code can be entered.
-And after pressing the '<span class="glyphicon glyphicon-play"></span>' button the study starts:
+And after pressing the '<span className="glyphicon glyphicon-play"></span>' button the study starts:

 ![Study Entry page screenshot](/img/study_entry_page_3.png)